ad4rsh2701/Task-Manager-with-C/README.md

 8. Store completed tasks

 ## But that's nothing new!
 Yes, that's just a basic task manager for now.
-More implementations ike the following are to be added later:
+More implementations like the following are to be added later:
 1. Rewarding system based on how quickly the task is completed
 2. Rate of completion of tasks
 3. Percentage of tasks completed on time versus Percentage of tasks completed late